TerminatorNL/Tiquality/README.md

 **Sponge is still supported, however.**

 ### What does `/tq info` do?
-It helps you diagnose if a block can be ticked or not
+It helps you diagnose if a block can be ticked or not, as well as finding names to use in the config

 Stand on top of the block and use `/tq info`.
 The output will be as follows:
 ```
+No entities are found in your chunk
 Block below: minecraft:piston TickType: DEFAULT Status: Tracked by: Terminator_NL
 ```
 We can break this down: